jaredk2g/pulsar/docs/model-definitions.md

-Models
+Model Definitions
 =====

-## Properties

 The properties for each model are defined using the `$properties` variable on every model class.
+Each element is a key-value array, with the key corresponding to the property name.

-### Schema Options
+## Options

 #### `type`